Italian Island Summer (Wish I Bought a Camera Before Traveling)

 It’s a father and son, both adorable, walk me through how to use the ACs, wifi, and leave me with a bottle of prosecco.
 I change my clothes and walk 20 meters to a restaurant for dinner alfresco.

-I’m famished and order a pizza and tiramasu, things I could surely get in NYC but they’re 10x better here.
+I’m famished and order a diavola and tiramasu, things I could surely get in NYC.
+They were divine.

-I come back, shower and pass out and wake up at 3:30am.
-My alarm was set to 9:30am, which is when shops open, thinking I’d wake up slow morning and go shopping before swimming but I wake up at 3:30 and can’t sleep again so I read and I eat snacks in the house and I scroll TikTok and soon I see the blueness brighten my windows.
+I come back, shower and pass out and wake up at 3:30am naturally.
+My alarm was set to 9:30am, which is when shops open, thinking I’d have a slow morning and go shopping before swimming but I can’t sleep again so I read and I eat snacks they kindly stocked in the house and scroll TikTok.
+Soon I see the blueness brighten my windows.

 Dawn is here.

-I glance at my phone, it’s 5:25am and I could sleep for 4 hours but my instincts are to catch the sunrise and I’m east facing on the island and 7 minutes from the spiaggia so I grab my journal and a beach towel and leave to catch the sunrise.
+I glance at my phone, it’s 5:25am and I could sleep for 4 hours but my instincts are to catch the sunrise.
+I’m east facing on the island and 7 minutes from the spiaggia so I grab my journal and a beach towel and walk in some general direction toward the shore.

-I’m the only person walking outside, taking in all the details of the homes, laundry trying, cats trying to find something eat.
+I’m the only person outside, taking in all the details of the homes, laundry lines, cats trying to find something eat.

 I wish I had a camera instead of my phone.